makklays/makklays/README.md

 # 👨‍💻 Alexander Kuziv — Java Developer

+🎯 Java Programmer with over 5 years of experience in developing high-load, scalable, and secure systems.

+I have more than 17 years of experience working with web technologies as a Full Stack Developer.

+Expert in backend development, various APIs, integration with external systems, microservices, and CI/CD.

+I have worked with corporate teams and startups in Europe and Ukraine.

+--

 🎯 Programador Java con más de 5 años de experiencia en el desarrollo de sistemas de alta carga, escalables y seguros.

 Tengo más 17 años experiencia de trabajo con web como Desarrollador FullStack.